ADHD

 Impulsivity: Interrupting and Acting Without Thinking

-ADHD is characterized by the inability to resist urges or temptations, and children tend to act without thinking.
+ADHD is characterised by the inability to resist urges or temptations, and children tend to act without thinking.
 Children with ADHD may disrupt discussions, blurt out answers in class, or act out in various ways without considering the repercussions.
 This may be difficult for both the child and those around them.

-Behavioral Patterns: Frequent Interruptions and Difficulty Waiting Turns
+Behavioural Patterns: Frequent Interruptions and Difficulty Waiting Turns

 ADHD Impulsivity in Adults